Wine Lingo 101

-I’m sure you’ve read some wine reviews and have thought to yourself, “What the heck are these people talking about?!”
-Trust me, when I was waiting tables in college and would over hear some high roller doctors talking about their wines, I had zero clue what they were talking about.
-It wasn’t until I actually started drinking and studying wine in my twenties that I started to understand.
-Well, I’m here to offer a nice glossary in which I will try to not make it seem like a foreign language.
+I'm sure you've read some wine reviews and have thought to yourself, "What are these people talking about?!"
+Trust me, when I was waiting tables in college and would overhear some doctors talking about their wines, I had no clue what they were talking about.
+It wasn't until I actually started drinking and studying wine in my twenties that I started to understand.
+Well, I'm here to offer a nice glossary in which I will try to not make it seem like a foreign language.
 Think about some of the tasting terms as you sip through wines.

 New World - North America, South America, South Africa, Australia, and New Zealand fall into this category.
 These regions aren't as regulated as in the old world.

 Vintage - The year on a label, this refers to the year the grapes were harvested.
 There are wines like Champagne and other Sparkling Wine that will have "NV" aka Non-Vintage on the label, which means it's a blend of multiple vintages.
 Very common for sparkling wines.